RosettaCommons/demos/tutorials/input_and_output/input_and_output.md

 -->

 ####Zero Occupancy
-Occupancy denotes the fraction of cases where a particular conformation is observed.
-While most atoms will have an occupancy of 1 (they appear in every conformation), if a residue was observed in only some conformations, the occupancy will be lower than 1.
-An occupancy of 0 indicates that the atom was never observed in the crystal, but is estimated to be present at that location.
+Occupancy denotes the fraction of cases where the atom has a particular set of coordinates.
+While most atoms will have an occupancy of 1 (they appear in the same location for every copy of the protein in the given crystal), if a residue was observed in multiple locations across multiple protein copies in the crystal, the occupancy will be lower than 1.
+An occupancy of 0 indicates that the atom was never observed in the crystal, but is estimated to be present at that set of coordinates.
 Rosetta ignores these atom records.
 If it is a non-backbone heavy atom, it might build the sidechain for you.
 If it is a backbone heavy atom like N or CA (the alpha-carbon of a residue), it will delete the entire residue.

 We have modified the occupancies of 1QYS to get the file `<path_to_Rosetta_directory>/demos/tutorials/input_and_output/input_files/1qys_zero_occ.pdb`.
 It has zero occupancies for the first few atoms
 ```